raul23/nlp/README.rst

   Running time: ~ 0.0 second per text
 - The `fifth method <#method-5-identify-text-language-with-langid>`_ uses
   ``langid`` to determine the text language.
-It is the third quickest method for identifiying the language of a given text. ``langid`` supports
+It is the second quickest method for identifiying the language of a given text. ``langid`` supports
   `97 languages <https://github.com/saffsd/langid.py>`_ and it returns the language of a given text as a language code in *ISO 639-1*.

   Running time: ~ 0.003 second per text